runehille/TodoList/README.md

 The API connects to an Azure Sql Database.

 The client is Blazor WASM, hosted as an Azure Static Web App.
+The current URL is runehille.com